2nd Sergeant James Alexander Polk Fancher

 Discharged on the 18 May 1863 as he furnished a substitute (John Kirby).

-Was from Putnam Co, TN, and was captured on 5 January 1864.
+Was from Putnam Co, TN, and was captured there on 5 January 1864.

-He was sent to Rock Island, IL.
+From here he was forwarded to Louisville, KT, and then sent to Rock Island, IL.
 Taking the Oath 18 March 1864.

 Enlisted for frontier duty 17 October 1864 in the USA Army, F Company, 3rd Regiment, U.S. Volunteer Infantry in which he served as Company clerk from 17 October 1864 to 29 November 1865, when he was discharged at Fort Leavenworth, KS.